28.06.2024 · Words by Myles

 If your key is stuck or won't work, then your problem might not even be with the lock.
 A poorly cut key can cause these issues, or your multi-point locking system needs to be fixed.
 The cylinder can get stuck behind the latch release mechanism.

-If your key is completely stuck in the lock, don't try to force it out, and don't attempt to disassemble the lock yourself.
+If your key is completely stuck in the lock, don't try to force it out or disassemble the lock yourself.
 Your best bet is to phone a local locksmith who can correctly diagnose and fix the issue.
-This same reasoning applies when your key won't work at all.
+The same reasoning applies when your key won't work at all.

 Typically, fixing this kind of issue should take half an hour or even less.